MetaMudraGames/Orbital-judgement-day/SAFETY.md

-║   No game is more important than a person.                      ║ ║   No fiction should follow you into reality.                    ║ ║                                                                 ║ ║   The Operator is evil so you can defeat it.                    ║ ║   Purgatory exists so victory means something.                  ║ ║   The challenge is hard so learning is real.                    ║ ║                                                                 ║ ║   But you are always more important than the game.              ║
+║   No game is more important than a person.                      ║ ║   No fiction should follow you into reality.                    ║ ║                                                                 ║ ║   The Operator is sardonic so you can see through it.           ║ ║   Digital Hell exists so victory means something.               ║ ║   The challenge is hard so learning is real.                    ║ ║                                                                 ║ ║   But you are always more important than the game.              ║